jeremyfix/deeplearning_demos/README.md

       --encoder {cv2,turbo}
-                            Library to use to encode/decode in JPEG the images --image IMAGE         Image file to be processed --device DEVICE       The id of the camera device 0, 1, ..
+                            Library to use to encode/decode in JPEG the images --image IMAGE         Image file to be processed --video VIDEO         The video file to process --output output.avi   The output file to write to --device DEVICE       The id of the camera device 0, 1, ..

 There is also a generic server server.py, doing useless stuff on an image just to show how to program one.